tournepivoine/shinpokered-fr/README.md

 - Mime Jr.
 - Happiny
 - Munchlax
+- Bittybat (prototype Zubat pre-evolution from Red and Green)
+- Magnetite (prototype middle stage between Magnemite and Magneton)
-- Erebebii (prototype Elekid pre-evoluton in May98 GSC sprite cache)
+- Elebaby (prototype Elekid pre-evolution in May98 GSC sprite cache)
+- Burgela (SW97 Baby Tangela)
+- Paraspor (SW97 Baby Paras)
-- Hinaazu (SW97 Baby Doduo)
+- Dodaerie (SW97 Baby Doduo)
-- Betobebii (SW97 Baby Grimer)
+- Smujj (SW97 Baby Grimer)
-- Pudi (SW97 Baby Growlithe)
+- Pupperon (SW97 Baby Growlithe)
-- Regional form pre-evolutions (eg. Alolan Vulpix, Galarian Slowpoke)
+- Regional form pre-evolutions (eg. Alolan Vulpix, Galarian Slowpoke, Hisuian Voltorb)

 Mega Evolutions and Gigantamax forms are not in the game mainly by choice.
 There are no held items and there isn't a special button or anything, so it felt kind of weird to add, would deviate significantly from the RBY experience, and requires a pretty big overhaul to the battle system.
 It's definitely possible, just not for me.